gabidavila/github-move-repositories/README.md

 1. Copy the `.env.example` to `.env`
 2. Fill the `.env` file with the required fields, (remember, 2FA should be disabled)
 3. Run `bundle install`
-4. Run `rspec` on the root folder of this project
+4. Run `rspec spec/github.rb` on the root folder of this project

 ## Observations